-Modern postal service in China was formally established on March 20, 1896 (the 22nd Year of Emperor Guangsyu, Cing Dynasty) by the Customs House.
+Modern postal service in China was formally established on March 20, 1896 (the 22nd Year of Emperor Guang-syu, Cing Dynasty) by the Customs House.
 In 1911 (the 3rd Year of Emperor Syuan-tong, Cing Dynasty), the postal service severed its relationship with the Customs House and became the Directorate General of Posts.
 In 1930, the Directorate General of Postal Remittances and Savings Banks was established.
-In 1935, when the Postal Act was proclaimed and Organic Act of Directorate General of the Postal Remittances & Savings Bank was formulated, it was renamed to Directorate General of the Postal Remittances & Savings Bank, which was under the command of the Directorate General of Posts, Ministry of Transportation and Communications.
+In 1935, when the Postal Act was proclaimed, banks came under the jurisdiction of the Directorate General of Posts.
 Simple life insurance plans were offered the same year.
 In 1946 Taiwan Posts and Telecommunications Administrations was established.
 In 1949 the Directorate moved from the Mainland to Taiwan, and the Taiwan Postal Administration (TPA) was established.
 In 1980, responding to the needs of its business development, the TPA was split into the northern, central and southern regional head offices.

 With rapid social change and development of information technology and in light of the trends toward economic liberalization and globalization, the loss of urban market share to private delivery service operators, and the fierce competition faced in its banking and life insurance businesses, the Directorate General of Posts-so as to overcome its operational limitations, and to conform with government policies that it remain state-run corporations and that its postal, banking and life insurance operations remain together-revised the Postal Act in July 2002.
-On January 1, 2003, the Directorate General of Posts was corporatized to become Chunghwa Post Co., Ltd., which was 100% owned by the MOTC.
+On January 1, 2003, the Directorate General of Posts was corporatized to become Chunghwa Post, which was 100% owned by the MOTC.
 The assets and liabilities as well as the businesses of the Directorate General of Posts were transferred to the new entity.

-On February 9, 2007, in accordance with government policy, Chunghwa Post Co., Ltd. changed its name to Taiwan Post Co., Ltd. Due to the fact that the required legal procedures for the amendment of four Postal Acts had not completed, the changed name and the legalized one did not match.
-Therefore, the Company restored its original name - Chunghwa Post Co., Ltd. in accordance with the law on August 1, 2008.
+On February 9, 2007, in accordance with government policy, Chunghwa Post changed its name to Taiwan Post Co., Ltd. Due to the fact that the required legal procedures for the amendment of four Postal Acts had not completed, the changed name and the legalized one did not match.
+Therefore, the Company restored its original name - Chunghwa Post Company in accordance with the law on August 1, 2008.
 All prior rights, obligations and business operations were not affected by this name change.